Goodbye's

 Dad had always been the breakfast cook, and Mum mostly prepared the evening meal and made our school lunches.
 Although Kap and I were inexperienced at cooking, these duties were, unfortunately, falling our way.

 As we closed on Gisborne, two separate pods of dolphins came and played under the bowsprit, adding to the excitement.
 Kap and I lay on the foredeck, leaning down to get a closer look at these playful mammals.
-Mum was growing more excited as we closed in on her family.
+Mum was growing increasingly excited as we drew closer to her family.

 Mum, at 0200 hours, had the whole crew on deck, looking at the lights of her "hometown".
 She'd left there 21 years earlier as a new bride.
 But her family would have to wait till daylight.
 So Franda II spent the remainder of the night docked alongside a dredge.
 Barbara had successfully navigated Franda II here to Gisborne.
 However, it was all coastal navigation, so the real test for her was yet to come.

-I being the youngest, got to phone Grandma from a payphone.
+As the youngest, I got to phone Grandma from a payphone.
 It was the first time I had used one, so Mum had to show me how and, of course, give me the coin.
-Grandma had been expecting us any day, but without the communications of these days, there was no way of informing Grandma we were close by.
+Grandma had been expecting us any day, but without the communication of these days, there was no way to inform Grandma that we were close by.

-I enjoyed seeing my grandparents and cousins, but the two weeks passed quickly.
+I enjoyed spending time with my grandparents and cousins, but the two weeks passed quickly.
 Although cold and wet, we enjoyed exploring Aunty Margery and Uncle Rob's farm.
-Sadly the younger cousins had school, but we saw them before and after.
+Sadly, the younger cousins had school, but we saw them before and after.
 We sisters finally started our correspondence schoolwork when there was little else to do.

 Kap was the first of us to have a birthday on board.
-She was now a teenager and sixteen months older than me.
-Mike had left the teens just before leaving the farm, and Stu, sixteen months younger, was eighteen.
+She was now a teenager, sixteen months older than I. Mike had left the teens just before leaving the farm, and Stu, sixteen months younger, was eighteen.

 Mum knew this was likely the last time she would see her father.
 The last time they would be together as a family.
-This knowledge must have made leaving a very emotional and challenging time for her.
+This knowledge must have made leaving a very emotional and challenging time for her, but I never noticed

 Although the forecast was poor, our time had come.
 We needed to leave New Zealand to start our 5-year circumnavigation of the globe.